neutrinojs/neutrino/packages/library/README.md

 `@neutrinojs/library` creates some conventions to make overriding the configuration easier once you are ready to make changes.

-By default the Library preset creates a single **main** `index` entry point to your library, and this maps to the `index.*` file in the `src` directory.
-This means that the Library preset is optimized toward a main entry to your library.
+By default Neutrino, and therefore this preset, creates a single **main** `index` entry point to your library, and this maps to the `index.*` file in the `src` directory.
+This means that this preset is optimized toward a single main entry to your library.
 Code not imported in the hierarchy of the `index` entry will not be output to the bundle.
-To overcome this you must either define more entry points, or import the code path somewhere along the `index` hierarchy, or define multiple configurations in your `.neutrinorc.js`.
+To overcome this you must either define more mains via [`options.mains`](https://neutrino.js.org/customization#optionsmains), import the code path somewhere along the `index` hierarchy, or define multiple configurations in your `.neutrinorc.js`.

 ### External dependencies